 St Clare is our largest ship and our flagship.
 Built at the Remontowa Shipyard in Gdansk in 2001 she operates on the Portsmouth - Fishbourne service.
 Passenger accommodation is spread over 3 decks with two spacious and well appointed lounges and a shop a on the main deck.

 The St Clare has become the first UK ferry to offer a Costa coffee outlet.
 The upper bar area of St Clare was converted as part of the ship’s annual refit in March 2011 and will operate seven days a week as the latest branch of the UK’s fastest-growing coffee chain.
-The full Costa range of hot and cold drinks and food products are available at the outlet, which is open from 9am to 9pm, together with a selection of magazines and newspapers.
+The full Costa range of hot and cold drinks and food products are available at the outlet, together with a selection of magazines and newspapers.

 In addition to the installation of a new Costa coffee outlet on its upper passenger lounge, the St. Clare has become a floating art gallery as displays of local Island photographers’ work – all of them available to purchase - feature alongside Costa on the upper deck.